MICHIGAN COINS FOR

 COLONIAL

-FORT MICHILIMACKINAC Mackinaw City, Michigan This reconstructed French fort has featured penny presses
+FORT MICHILIMACKINAC Mackinaw City, Michigan This

-it’s on again with this 4-die set.
-Designs: Old Mackinac Point lighthouse; Fort Mackinac (on
+Old Mackinac Point lighthouse; Fort Mackinac (on Mackinac Island); Colonial

-MIND THRILL ESCAPE ROOM Mackinaw City, Michigan Complete
+THRILL ESCAPE ROOM Mackinaw

-set of 4 rolled on copper.
-This
+rolled on copper.
+This machine was

-machine was installed in 2021.
-We call
+installed in 2021.
+We call it the

-arcade, axe-throwing, escape rooms, and more.
+axe-throwing, escape rooms, and more.

 Designs: Spy Quest; Mind Thrill; Mackin Axe; and Mighty Mac (Mackinac